opendevsecops/lobby/README.md

 ## How

-We do this by creating readily-available and free defensive and offensive devops security solutions.
+We do this by creating readily-available and free defensive and offensive devops security solutions using existing and new opendevsecops methodologies.

 ## What